-Cities and states operate largely independently of the federal government, albeit within the confines of federal law, and can act to pass new regulations and measures regardless of Congress's focus.
-Mike Trabold, compliance director at Paychex, told Business News Daily that his company encourages its clients to stay aware of what's going on in the broader regulatory environment.
+Cities and states largely operate independently of the federal government, albeit within the confines of federal law, and can act to pass new regulations and measures regardless of Congress' focus.
+Mike Trabold, compliance director at Paychex, told Business News Daily that it's critical for entrepreneurs to remain aware of what's going on in the broader regulatory environment.

-"A lot of states and cities … [are starting] to gear up to make some changes for [deregulation] they anticipate at the federal level," Trabold added.
+"A lot of states and cities [are starting] to gear up to make some changes for [deregulation] they anticipate at the federal level," he said.

 Pay equity legislation

 Under the Obama administration, the Equal Employment Opportunity Commission (EEOC) issued new federal requirements for pay equity and salary reporting by businesses.
 The measure would have required companies with 100 or more employees to submit pay data based on their workers' W-2 earnings.
-However, the new pay data collection rules were suspended for review by the Office of Management and Budget on August 29.
+However, last year, the pay data collection rules were suspended for review by the Office of Management and Budget.

-Still, pay equity legislation is moving forward on local and state levels.
-States including California, Maryland, Massachusetts, New York and Oregon passed laws expanding employer obligations and penalties regarding equal pay, especially surrounding gender pay disparities.
-These laws often impact smaller businesses than the federal rule change would have, said Trabold.
+Still, pay equity legislation is moving forward at the local and state levels.
+States including California, Maryland, Massachusetts, New York and Oregon recently passed laws expanding employer obligations and penalties regarding equal pay, especially surrounding gender pay disparities.
+These laws often impact smaller businesses than the federal rule change would have, Trabold said.

 Paid leave laws

 A major concern surrounding these laws is their patchwork nature from location to location, Trabold said.
-Some are just paid sick leave, some are paid family leave.
-This opens up questions of which employees are eligible, who does it apply to, differences around record keeping, etc., especially for employers with multiple locations.
+Some are just paid sick leave, and some are paid family leave.
+This opens questions of which employees are eligible, whom it applies to, differences around record keeping and so on, especially for employers with multiple locations.

 Some multilocation employers in localities with paid leave laws simply abide by the most stringent rule, regardless of which one applies where.
 Others alter operations from location to location based on standing regulations.

-Health care reform is a topic long discussed on Capitol Hill, but Republican efforts to "repeal and replace" the Affordable Care Act (ACA) have thus far stalled.
-Whether spurred by the uncertainty of federal action or just the general complexity of health care policy, lower layers of government are often spearheading projects of their own.
+Healthcare reform is a topic long discussed on Capitol Hill, but Republican efforts to "repeal and replace" the Affordable Care Act have thus far stalled.
+Whether spurred by the uncertainty of federal action or just the general complexity of healthcare policy, lower layers of government are often spearheading projects of their own.